Effective Date: August 15, 2022

 - Include your name and other information in the hospital directory.

-- Share your health information with a family member or a close personal friend.
+- Share your health information with those involved in your care, such as a family member or a close personal friend.

-All other uses and sharing of your health information will be done only with your specific written permission or as required by law.
+All other uses and sharing of your health information will be done only with your specific written permission or as permitted or required by law.

 Your legal rights about your health information